Watch Me Grow, Years 1 to 5

 3. Hungry for three meals and one or two healthy snacks each day.

 4. Wanting to eat the same foods over and over.
-Keep offering her a variety of foods alongside the foods that you know she likes.
+Keep offering her a variety of foods alongside the foods she already likes.

 Don’t be surprised if your child:

 1. Is easily influenced by other kids and what she sees on TV and online.
-Other than video-chatting with relatives, it’s good to limit screen time to less than one hour per day for children under 5 years old.
-Pay attention even when she’s using your phone.
+Watch with your child and limit screen time to one hour of high-quality programming per day for children 2 to 5 years old.

 2. Has an active imagination and gets scared easily, even by things that are “pretend” play.